-The families participating in this phase of the project were different from the families who participated in the focus groups.
-The decision was made to recruit more families than needed for the study with the expectation that some families would drop out of the study or decline to participate following initial recruitment.
-A recruitment grid was designed to ensure that the family sample included a diversity of ethnicities, child ages, population density, and socioeconomic status.
-Due to the specific sampling procedure, recruitment proved challenging and continued several weeks past the targeted date in September.
+As project staff in each state identified a candidate family, recruiters contacted the Center in Connecticut where the family's demographics were centrally compared with the target demographics and final acceptance or rejection was made to include the family for participation.
+Due to the specific sampling procedure, recruitment proved challenging and continued several months past the targeted date of September.
 Other factors affected recruitment, including difficulty communicating with the person hired to conduct interviews in Massachusetts.

-The interviewer stopped communicating with project staff, failing to respond to repeated e-mails and telephone calls.
-She did not submit interview data, parent stipend forms, or other necessary data on a timely basis.
-The decision was made to hire a second person in November to finish recruitment and interviewing in Massachusetts.
+The staff problems resulted in the decision to hire a second person in November to finish recruitment and interviews in Massachusetts.
 There was a brief lapse in the interview schedule in Indiana in November when the person completing the interviews had a baby.
 In addition, the individual who had been trained to conduct interviews in Spanish in Connecticut left the A.J.
-Pappanikou Center sooner than expected to have a baby, causing a delay in recruitment and implementation of Spanish speaking families.
-It is expected, however, that interviews will be completed as planned, by the first quarter of year 3.
-Following is a table showing the recruitment grid for the study:
+Pappanikou Center sooner than expected to have twins, causing a delay in recruitment and implementation of Spanish-speaking families.
+All family interviews were completed by April 2002.
+The following is a table showing the recruitment grid for the study:

 Family Selection Criteria

-Ethnicity Child Age Less than 1 year 1 - 2 years 2 - 3 years
+Child Age Less s than 1 year 1 - 2 yea rs 2 - 3 years

-Needs Com Mod Mild Com Mod Mild Com Mod Mild
+Ethnicity Needs Com Mod Mild Com Mod Mild Com Mod Mild

-Urban СТ СТ СТ NC NC СТ СТ

-Black IN IN MA NC
+Black Urban CT IN IN CT IN NC IN NC CT СТ CT MA CT NC

-Rural IN NC NC
+Rural IN IN NC NC NC NC

-NC NC

-Suburban IN MA СТ NC
+Suburban IN IN MA СТ NC NC

-NC

-Urban CT CT MA

-Latino MA CT
+Latino Urban MA СТ MA CT MA MA CT CT

 Rural NC

-Suburban NC СТ NC СТ СТ
+Suburban NC CT IN NC IN СТ CT CT

-СТ

-Urban MA MA MA СТ MA IN
+White Urban MA MA IN IN MA MA СТ MA MA CT IN MA

-White MA

-Rural CT IN IN IN IN NC
+Rural IN IN СТ IN IN NC IN CT IN NC NC

-NC IN NC

-Suburban MA СТ СТ IN IN СТ MA СТ IN
+Suburban MA MA CT IN IN CT NC IN NC IN CT MA MA СТ IN

-NC NC MA

-Urban NC MA NC СТ
+Asian/ Middle Urban IN NC MA MA NC MA CT CT MA

-Asian/

-Middle Eastern/ Other Rural NC NC MA
+Eastern/ Other Rural NC NC MA

-Suburban NC NC NC MA MA
+Suburban NC MA NC NC MA NC MA MA

-NC